ipostolaki/Comeo/documents/pivotal guide.md

 Epics – container for several user stories united by common context.

 ### Tasks types
-Chore - tasks related to: technical refactoring, system/ops tasks.
+Chore - tasks related to refactoring and minor modifications of existing functionality.
-User story - tasks needed for new feature implementation.
+User story - tasks for new feature implementation.

-# Flow
+## General flow

-There are no sprints.
+There are no sprints, until it will not be possible to continue without them.
-There are current section, which should be refilled when there are less than 3 stories.
+There is current section, which should be refilled when it contains less than 3 tasks.

-##### Loop:
+### Loop
-Add task to Icebox, with prelimenary description.
+Add task to Icebox, with draft description.
+Move task to backlog.
 Refine requirements.
-Move task to backlog.
 Move task to current.
+Start and mark task as finished.
 Check definition of done.
-Mark task as finished.
+Mark task as accepted.
 Deploy.

-# Questions:
-How to organize deployment queue?